comharris/readme/docs/README.md

 Hi, I'm Ian.

-This is my public README page to get to know how I operate.
+This is my README page to get to know how I operate.

-If you meet me in person, this page is a way to understand who I am and how I think before and after the meeting, which hopefully saves everyone some time.
-And time is all we have.
+My intention is to provide basic information on how I think and make decisions for people working with me.

+Time is all we have and I hope we make good use of it together.

 # Working with me

 Here's some things to know about working with me:

-1. **I think of things in terms of 1 or 0.** Either things are correct and excellent and as they should be, or things are wrong and need to be fixed.
+1. **Most things are 1 or 0 to me.** Either things are correct and excellent and as they should be, or things are wrong and need to be fixed.
 It'd difficult for me to conceive of answers "in between".
 I tend to agree, disagree, or need more information.

 2. **Sometimes I ask a series of precise, close-ended questions.** When discussing something important, I ask very specific questions like: "How long has the regression been known to exist in the product?", "Who's responsible for replying to the contributor?", "When was the last time that person replied to any contributor?"
 This line of questions may seem uncomfortable to some people who prefer a more casual style of conversation.
 Please understand I have no intention of treating people differently, I am just trying to understand facts quickly.